Danack/Bristolian/docs/explanations/development_committee_rules.md

 The first document is the overview.
 It is meant to tell Councillors what the agenda item is about.
 The vast majority of the document talks about "Member Code of Conduct ", however right at the bottom of the second page, there is a single sentence that refers to "The addition of a new appendix 2 detailing the debate and decision process."

+This alleged change to the 'debate and decision process' is not detailed in any of the other documents.

+The BCC constitution published in May 2020 does not contain any reference to the 'refusal needs deferral'.

 ### 5th August 2020 - <a href="https://democracy.bristol.gov.uk/ieListDocuments.aspx?CId=138&MId=8473&Ver=4">Development Control A Committee</a>